EternityForest/awesome-standards/README.md

 # awesome-standards

-A celebration of materials, methods, formats, and protocols that are available anywhere and generally work without a fuss.
+A celebration of materials, methods, formats, and protocols that are available anywhere and generally work without a fuss, and which are relevant to average DIYers or working engineers.

 Entries should be widely accepted, with only a small number of alternatives covering most of their market, and they should be unlikely to be replaced within the next decade or two.

 They should be highly compatible, not pseudo standards with subtle variations between manufacturers, or at least with small enough variation that it can be ignored.

+These should be things that, if one were to require them for a project tutorial, nobody would be annoyed about having to go get them just for this one project.

+They should not have any major health, safety, or environmental issues, and they should be relatively fault tolerant, requiring no special storage or handling, and they should still be usable even if they are off brand variants.

+Unlike most lists, this one also aims to include a short bit of information on the items and how they are used.

 ## Mechanical